brandsimon/verity-squash-root/Readme.md

  - The initramfs mounts the root-partition as before.
    This is why encryption of the root-partition still works.
-   Cmdline parameters to decrypt still need to be configured in the config file as `CMDLINE`.
+   Cmdline parameters to decrypt still need to be configured.
  - Depending on the kernel cmdline, either the A or B image will be verified via dm-verity and used.
 (The build command will set these automatically.)
    If you boot a tmpfs image, a tmpfs will be used as overlay image for